 2. Propagation delay

 Real quick, let’s talk about propagation.
-In physics, propagation is “the sending out or spreading of light or sound waves, movement, etc.”1 When we’re talking internet, propagation is the action of sending out your data packets to a server.
+In physics, propagation is the transmission or spreading of light or sound waves and motion.
+When we’re talking about the internet, propagation is the action of sending out your data packets to a server.

 Your data packet → the server